FrodeHus/modsecurity-loganalytics/README.md

 ## Example config

 In this repo, there is a sample configuration for nginx with a aspnet.core _Hello world!_ sample backend in [modsec-nginx](modsec-nginx).
+It also makes sure that certain security headers are included in the response just in case the backend doesn't supply them itself.

 Using the supplied `docker-compose.yml` you should be able to run a `modsecurity+nginx with ModSecurityLogger` proxy in front of the ASPNET.Core sample backend by simply issuing a `docker-compose up --build` command.